 Unlike many schools, ISP allows all its students to attempt to obtain an IB diploma.

 Looking back as far as 2006, however, the average score of ISP IB Diploma recipients remains consistently above the world average.
-The average score for students who received the Diploma as ISP’s Class of 2017 was 34 against predicted a world average of 30 points.
-IB results going back the last 6 years are available here:
+The average score for students who received the Diploma as ISP’s Class of 2018 was 35 against predicted a world average of 30 points.
+IB results going back the last eight years are available here: